rweng/jquery-datatables-rails/Readme.md

 ## Responsive Installation

+### If you are using the gem from master branch, bellow text it is invalid, please see http://www.datatables.net/extensions/responsive/init

 1 - Complete steps 1-3 of the General Installation.

 2 - Add the lodash gem to your application: